-The NASA/Oakwood University Pre-Service Teacher Institute, or PSTI, is a two-week residential institute for college students who are preparing to teach in an elementary or middle school.
+The NASA Marshall Space Flight Center/Oakwood University Pre-Service Teacher Institute, or PSTI, is a one-week residential institute for college students who are preparing to teach in an elementary or middle school.

 To apply for this fellowship program all applicants must meet the following requirements:

---Be in continuous attendance for the full two-week program.
+-Be in continuous attendance for the full one-week program.